NeCTAR-RC/nectar-training/package03/sections/epp.markdown

 {% img src=images/EPP.png, w=70, dim=percent, align=center %}

-Or in another example, copies of a smaller data set are distributed across computers to perform different computations on it, and when all the individual analyises of the data are finished, the results are summarized.
+Or in another example, copies of a smaller data set are distributed across computers to perform different computations on it, and when all the individual analyses of the data are finished, the results are summarized.

 {% img src=images/EPP2.png, w=60, dim=percent, align=center %}